UniverSR: Unified and Versatile Audio Super-Resolution via Vocoder-Free Flow Matching: Introduction

 Increasing the sampling rate of audio signals has posed a fundamental challenge in signal processing, as communication channels, media streaming platforms, and storage devices impose strict bandwidth constraints.
 When high-frequency components are absent, audio signals sound muffled and lack clarity.
 To address this issue, researchers have explored audio super-resolution (SR), also known as bandwidth extension (BWE), which reconstructs high-resolution (HR) audio from its low-resolution (LR) counterpart.
 This is accomplished by estimating missing high-frequency content from band-limited representations through either signal processing techniques~\cite{larsen2005audio} or data-driven methods~\cite{kuleshov2017audiounet, lim2018tfnet}.
 Solving this problem supports applications such as enhancing speech intelligibility~\cite{li2019speechaudiosr, yu2024baenet} and restoring the fidelity of historical recordings~\cite{voicefixer, moliner2022behm}.

 Recent advances in audio SR have been predominantly driven by generative models, which can be broadly categorized into one-stage (end-to-end) and two-stage pipelines.
 Early end-to-end approaches \cite{kuleshov2017audiounet, lim2018tfnet} attempted to minimize an L2 reconstruction loss on the output waveform directly.
 However, these methods often produced over-smoothed results, lacking fine-grained textural details.
 Subsequent approaches based on Generative Adversarial Networks (GANs) demonstrated substantial progress, with models such as Streaming SEANet \cite{li2021streamingseanet} operating directly on waveforms, while others, including AERO~\cite{mandel2023aero} and AP-BWE~\cite{lu2024apbwe}, focused on predicting spectral coefficients.
-Similarly, diffusion models such as NU-Wave2~\cite{han2022nuwave2} and UDM+~\cite{yu2023udm+} have shown the ability to generate high-fidelity waveforms directly through multi-step sampling.
+Similarly, diffusion-based methods, including Schrödinger bridge variants~\cite{han2022nuwave2, yu2023udm+, li2025audio, kong2025a2sb}, have shown the ability to generate high-fidelity waveforms directly through multi-step sampling.
 However, one-stage generative approaches face distinct challenges: GANs suffer from training instability, often requiring carefully engineered losses and discriminators, while diffusion models are limited by severe inference inefficiency due to their iterative sampling process.

-As an alternative to the instability and inefficiency of one-stage models, recent research has mostly opted for two-stage pipelines.
+As an alternative to one-stage models, recent research has mostly opted for two-stage pipelines.
 Inspired by the success of mel-spectrogram-conditioned speech synthesis~\cite{kong2020hifi}, these methods decompose waveform reconstruction into two sub-tasks, in which an LR mel-spectrogram is first upsampled to its HR counterpart, and then a waveform is synthesized from the HR mel-spectrogram.
 Built on earlier approaches~\cite{voicefixer, liu2022nvsr}, \mbox{AudioSR}~\cite{liu2024audiosr} extended the two-stage paradigm to a latent diffusion-vocoder pipeline, enabling SR of general audio signals across diverse sampling rates.
 Subsequent works~\cite{yun2025flowhigh, im2025flashsr} have further found improvements in reducing the number of sampling steps required for diffusion-based HR mel-spectrogram reconstruction.
 More recently, Transformer-based architectures~\cite{frepainter, zhao2025hifisr} have been introduced to enable more robust extraction of intermediate features.